Breeders' Cup: The Fugue is third as European horses struggle

 But jockey William Buick was never able to give his horse a clear run and she was trapped at the rail.

-created history by winning the Juvenile Fillies Turf under Christophe Lemaire.
+The French-trained Flotilla created history by winning the Juvenile Fillies Turf under Christophe Lemaire.

 Zagora and Marketing Mix both proved too good for The Fugue but Buick admitted afterwards that he felt his mount would have won with a better passage.